qkfang/legoai.web/blog/2025-03-21-azure-ai-app-in-one-day-auckland.md

 ---

 ☀️ Beautiful weather and brilliant minds!
-Awesome time at AI App in a Day session at the Microsoft hashtag#Auckland office!
+Awesome time at AI App in a Day session at the Microsoft Auckland office!
 The sun was shining, the room was buzzing with energy, and we had a full house of curious participants ready to dive into AI app development on Microsoft Azure .

-From setting up hashtag#GitHub hashtag#Codespaces, running the chatbot with hashtag#RAG in action, and completing all three labs (even with 5 minutes to spare!) - It was one smooth ride. 🧠💻
+From setting up GitHub Codespaces, running the chatbot with RAG in action, and completing all three labs (even with 5 minutes to spare!) - It was one smooth ride. 🧠💻

 As always, we tossed in a few brain teasers throughout the session to keep the energy and creativity levels high.
 You know it's been a brain-burner of a day when the coffee machine runs out of milk ☕💡